johannehouweling/ro-crate-mcp-server/README.md

     ROC_MCP_BACKEND=azure
     ROC_MCP_AZURE_CONNECTION_STRING=<your-azure-connection-string>
     ROC_MCP_AZURE_CONTAINER=<container-name>

+HTTP directory-index based backend

+The HTTPStorageBackend can be used to index crates exposed via a web server that provides directory-style HTML listings (e.g. Apache or Nginx autoindex).
+It treats the configured base URL as a root and discovers files and subdirectories by parsing anchor links in listing pages.
+Downloaded files are streamed and treated similarly to filesystem/azure backends (for example, ZIP archives are extracted to locate ro-crate-metadata.json).

+Example .env settings to configure an HTTP backend (the project reads ROC_MCP_ prefixed vars; adapt names to your deployment):

+    ROC_MCP_BACKEND=http
+    ROC_MCP_HTTP_BASE_URL=https://example.org/
+    ROC_MCP_HTTP_ROOT_PREFIX=optional/prefix/
+    ROC_MCP_HTTP_DEFAULT_SUFFIXES=.zip,.tar.gz
+    ROC_MCP_HTTP_TIMEOUT=10

 If ROC_MCP_BACKEND is not set (or set to 'none'), the server will not wire a storage backend — useful for testing non-storage features.